Skip to Main Content

 Many people begin their health care careers as LNAs and continue on in their education to become health technicians, nurses and/or providers.
 If you’re interested in a career in health care but aren’t sure where to get started, you’re in the right place!

-In partnership with the Patricia A. Hannaford Career Center in Middlebury, Porter Medical Center is recruiting new Patient Care Associates (PCA) to start working at the hospital and begin a six-week online hybrid training program to become Licensed Nurse Assistants (LNA).
+In partnership with the Patricia A. Hannaford Career Center in Middlebury, Porter Medical Center is recruiting new employees to start working at the hospital and begin a six-week online hybrid training program to become Licensed Nurse Assistants (LNA).

-Qualified candidates will receive a full scholarship that covers the cost of the training and pays a $15.50 hourly rate for both class time and work in the hospital.
-After becoming certified as an LNA, pay starts at $17 hourly for day shifts, more for nights and weekends.
-Pay scales to $25 hourly as you gain experience.
+Qualified candidates will receive a full scholarship that covers the cost of the training and pays a $17.00 hourly rate for both class time and work at Porter Medical Center.
+After becoming certified as an LNA, pay starts at $17.34 hourly for day shifts, with additional shift differentials for evenings, nights, and weekends.
+Pay scales increase to $26.01 hourly as you gain experience.

 Click here to read the full job description and to apply.